IngoZenz/personaldnsfilter/full_package/Linux-Scripts/README-Linux-Setup.txt

   => Run "sudo bash install.sh" to install components into proper locations in system.
        => Require bash and systemd.
        => Note: The script has only been tested on Fedora and Debian.
 Hence it is still in pre-Alpha status and may not work properly.
-  => Execute "sudo systemd daemon-reload" to detect the installed service file.
+  => Execute "sudo systemctl daemon-reload" to detect the installed service file.
-  => Use "sudo systemd enable --now personalDNSfilter" to run the service and enable auto start.
+  => Use "sudo systemctl enable --now personalDNSfilter" to run the service and enable auto start.
   => Now you can use "sudo systemctl status personalDNSfilter" to inspect or "sudo journalctl -u personalDNSfilter -f" to examine the logs, like other services.
 - Done!